-Throughout this document, words and phrases shall be deemed to have their customary meanings.
+Throughout this policy, words and phrases shall be deemed to have their customary meanings.
 Notwithstanding this, and by way of illustration only, the following list of definitions is provided.
 This list is not intended to be exhaustive.

-2.01 COPYRIGHT: is the set of exclusive legal rights, as defined by law, that subsist in relation to an original work of authorship.

-2.02 EMPLOYEES: means all full-time and part-time employees of Tulane University, whether faculty members, staff or students.

-2.03 FACULTY: means all employees who meet the definition of "faculty members" contained in the most recent version of Tulane University's Faculty Handbook.

-2.04 INTELLECTUAL PROPERTY: means property in intangibles that are developed or chiefly guided by the intellect of their creators.
+- 2.1 COPYRIGHT: is the set of exclusive legal rights, as defined by law, that subsist in relation to an original work of authorship. - 2.2 EMPLOYEES: means all full-time and part-time employees of the University, whether faculty members, staff or students. - 2.3 FACULTY: means all employees who meet the definition of "faculty members" contained in the most recent version of the University's Faculty Handbook. - 2.4 INTELLECTUAL PROPERTY: means property in intangibles that are developed or chiefly guided by the intellect of their creators.
 It includes, but is not limited to, patents, trade secrets, copyrights, mask work rights, trademarks, and rights in tangible research materials.

-- 2.05 MASK WORK RIGHTS: are the exclusive legal rights, as defined by law, that subsist in relation to a mask work fixed in a semiconductor chip product. - 2.06 MEDICAL CENTER: includes the schools, clinics, institutes, divisions, or other organization components of Tulane University that are under the administrative authority of the Senior Vice President and Dean, School of Medicine.
-This includes, as examples, the School of Medicine, and the Tulane National Primate Research Center. - 2.07 PATENT: means a patent issued by the United States Government or by any foreign government securing to an inventor for a limited time a set of exclusive legal rights in relation to his invention; it includes applications for patents, divisionals, reissued patents, continuations, and continuations-in-part of patents and applications therefore. - 2.08 STAFF: means all employees of Tulane University who are not faculty members or students. - 2.09 STUDENTS: means all persons enrolled in a course of study, full-time or part-time, in any division of Tulane University, its schools or colleges.
+- 2.5 MASK WORK RIGHTS: are the exclusive legal rights, as defined by law, that subsist in relation to a mask work fixed in a semiconductor chip product. - 2.6 MEDICAL CENTER: includes the schools, clinics, institutes, divisions, or other organization components of the University that are under the administrative authority of the Senior Vice President for Health Sciences of the University.
+This includes, as examples, the School of Medicine, School of Public Health and Tropical Medicine, Student Health Services on either campus, and the Tulane National Primate Research Center. - 2.7 PATENT: means a patent issued by the United States Government or by any foreign government securing to an inventor for a limited time a set of exclusive legal rights in relation to his invention; it includes applications for patents, divisionals, reissued patents, continuations, and continuations-in-part of patents and applications therefor. - 2.8 STAFF: means all employees of the University who are not faculty members or students. - 2.9 STUDENTS: means all persons enrolled in a course of study, full-time or part-time, in any division of the University, its schools or colleges.
 A "COVERED STUDENT" means a student to whom this policy applies, as defined by Section 3b. - 2.10 TANGIBLE RESEARCH MATERIALS: means tangible items produced in the course of research projects (such as a cell line or a radioimmunoassay), but not any information embodied in such items.
-It does not include tangible items that embody information as to which the University has no ownership rights, or as to which it waives and releases its ownership rights under Section 6.02. - 2.11 TRADE SECRETS: means information, whether patentable or not, and including a formula, pattern, compilation, program, device, method, technique, process or know-how, that is protected by law. - 2.12 UNIVERSITY: The Administrators of the Tulane Educational Fund is the corporate entity of Tulane University.
-"University" shall refer to Tulane University, its component divisions, centers and institutes, or its officers. - 2.13 UNIVERSITY FACILITIES: means any facility including funding, equipment, and material, available to a person as a direct result of that person's affiliation with the University, which would not be available to a non-University person on the same basis. - 2.14 UNIVERSITY OFFICIAL: means any officer of the University who is designated by the President to perform any task in relation to this policy on behalf of the University. - 2.15 UPTOWN CAMPUS: includes all components of Tulane University other than the Medical Center.
+It does not include tangible items that embody information as to which the University has no ownership rights, or as to which it waives and releases its ownership rights under Section 6.02. - 2.11 TRADE SECRETS: means information, whether patentable or not, and including a formula, pattern, compilation, program, device, method, technique, process or know-how, that is protected by law. - 2.12 UNIVERSITY: The Administrators of the Tulane Educational Fund is the corporate entity of the University.
+"University" shall refer to Tulane University, its component divisions, centers and institutes, or its officers. - 2.13 UNIVERSITY FACILITIES: means any facility including funding, equipment, and material, available to a person as a direct result of that person's affiliation with the University, which would not be available to a non-University person on the same basis. - 2.14 UNIVERSITY OFFICIAL: means any officer of the University who is designated by the President to perform any task in relation to this policy on behalf of the University. - 2.15 UPTOWN CAMPUS: includes all components of the University other than the Medical Center.